lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 the predictions are made and predictions is a list of `Prediction Singletons` for the corresponding task.

 - :code:`probabilities` are the per class probabilities of the prediction
-- :code:`score` is the final prediction score/ confidence
+- :code:`score` is the final prediction score/confidence

 .. note:: Some frameworks only provide the score as the model output.
 Having
-          also the class probabilities could be valuable information for active learning.
+          also the class probabilities can be valuable information for active learning.
 For example, an object detection model could have a score of `0.6` and the predicted class is a tree.
-However, we don't know what the prediction margin or entropy is.
-With the class probabilities we would addiitonally know, whether the model thought that it's `0.5` tree, `0.4` person and `0.1` car or `0.5` tree, `0.25` person and `0.25` car.
+However, without class probabilities we cannot know what the prediction margin or entropy is.
+With the class
+          probabilities we would additionally know, whether the model thought that it's `0.5` tree, `0.4` person and `0.1` car or `0.5` tree, `0.25` person and `0.25` car.